Skip to content

 Lightweight

-The entire rvx core module has a size of ~4KB gzipped and almost everything is tree-shakeable, so you only pay for what you need.
+The entire rvx core module has a size of about 4 to 5KB when minified & gzipped and almost everything is tree-shakeable, so you only pay for what you need.

 Strongly Typed Reactivity